 Sunflower Seed Butter

 I chose sunflower seed butter for a couple reasons.
-First, to make this a nut-free Paleo ice cream, and secondly, because it adds a caramel-like flavor.
+First, to make this a nut-free paleo ice cream, and secondly, because it adds a caramel-like flavor.
 The combination of coconut cream, sunflower seed butter, honey and vanilla has a sweet caramel flavor that I absolutely love!
-That being said, any creamy nut butter can replace the sunbutter.
+That being said, any creamy nut butter can replace the sunflower seed butter.
 Almond butter or cashew butter would be great options.

 Honey